 “Oh well, ” I thought.
 “It’s sausage.
 Such things happen.”

 I picked up a different slice and bit into another hard chunk.
 The same thing happened on my third bite of a third slice.
 I’ve only read positive reviews from those who’ve tried sausage at Hmong Village, so I wonder if I received an odd link or if this vendor sources a different style.

 I stuck with taking pinches of the sticky rice and dipping them into the sauce.
-It was spicy and murky with fish sauce.
+It was spicy and tasted of fish sauce.

 I haven’t even begun to scratch the surface of Hmong Village.
 Since it’s located near my in-laws’ home, I’ll return soon.